chronchi/NLPOptiPers/README.md

 in the folder *installation* with a .sh file (`cgal.sh`) specifying packages and installation.
 Modify to your use.
 There is also a .sh file (`optiperslp.sh`) to install OptiPersLP.

+The python packages required are:
+- numpy
+- umap

 ## Usage
 The pipeline to use the algorithms is given in the figure below.
 ![Pipeline](images/pipeline.png)